Barty wins drought-breaking Australian Open women’s title

 Barty took the first set after saving a break point in the fifth game and then breaking in the next.

-Collins hit back, unloading with her powerful ground strokes and relying on her high-intensity game to break Barty’s serve in the second and sixth games.
+Collins hit back, relying on her high-power, high-intensity game to break Barty’s serve in the second and sixth games.

-She twice served for the second set, and twice was within two points of taking her first Grand Slam final to a third.
+She twice served for the second set, and got within two points of taking her first Grand Slam final to a third.

 But she lost momentum when Barty jumped into a second serve and sent a return winner down the line in the seventh game.